 4. Mandir – The BAPS Shri Swaminarayan Mandir is Canada's first traditionally hand carved stone and marble Mandir built according to the principles of ancient Indian Shilpshastras, in an extraordinary tradition that dates back many millennia.
 All the masonry of a Hindu Mandir is in itself load bearing, with no reinforcement from ferrous material such as steel, even in the foundations!
 Thousands of tonnes of fine marble and limestone have been hand-carved by skilled craftsmen.

 The five ornate shrines, which are the focal point of the Mandir, houses the Murti (Sacred Deities), replete with beautiful thrones.
-The sacred shrines are closed: 10:30am-11:30am and 12noon-4pm.
+Click here for the opening times of the sacred shrines

 The Mandir is a